qingsonghu08/FCM-ViT-main/README.md

 ```
 We recommend to use /Python=3.8 /torch=1.10.1 /torchvision=0.11.2 /timm=0.6.13 /cuda==11.3 /faiss-gpu=1.7.2/ 24G RTX 3090 or RTX 4090 for training and evaluation.
 If you find some packages are missing, please install them manually.

-We trained the CC-Res on two RTX 3090.

 ### Prepare Datasets

 ```bash